 A written final examination

-- Three written assignments.
-Each assignment will contain two questions, one focused on knowledge of concepts/theory studied in the preceding block(s), and one on the application of those concepts/theory.
+- Each written assignment will contain two questions, one focused on knowledge of concepts/theory studied in the preceding block(s), and one on the application of those concepts/theory.
 The mark for each assignment counts as 20% of the overall mark (a total of 60% of the overall mark).

 The assignments will be made available through Blackboard after classes #4 (covering block I and II) , 8 (about block III), and 11 (about block IV).
 The answers must be submitted one week later via Blackboard.

-- A written final examination (40% of the overall mark).
+- The written final examination weighs 40% of the overall mark.

 In order to pass the course, students must obtain an overall mark of “5.50” (=6) or higher.
 An exam re-sit is possible only for element (2).